-During these group sessions we recreate a rehearsal room (the type normally associated with Theatre).
-Our trained facilitators use a range of tools including objects, images and sounds.
-As a result we are able to target and explore specific issues that affect that particular group.
-The method is person centred and both the rehearsal space and the process itself use fiction in order to act as a safety net for participants.
+A single facilitator workshop that can be used with any group to explore any theme or issue.
+A very special rehearsal room type environment inside which participants experience creative exploration and insights.
+We use a range of tools including objects, images and sounds in order to target and explore specific issues that affect that particular group.
+The method is person centred and both the space and the process use fiction in order to act as a safety net for participants.

-Rehearsals by definition are a place in which to practice, make mistakes and learn.
-During this service we use a bespoke combination of creative practitioners and lived experience leaders.
-Through a range of activities and exercises they work with groups around pre identified targets such as developing communication skills, self-esteem and aspirational attainment.
+A multi facilitator workshop which is usually bespoke and designed from scratch with each client.
+A combination of creative practitioners and lived experience leaders.
+Through a range of pre identified activities and exercises we work with the groups around pre identified targets such as developing communication skills, self-esteem and aspirational attainment.